VGA text mode: General restrictions

 ^{*} 8 colors may be used by font A and other 8 colors by font B; so, if font A ≠ font B (512 characters mode), then the palette should be halved and a text may effectively use only 8 colors.

 ^{**} Normally, first 8 colors of the same palette.
 If blink is disabled, then all 16 colors are available for background.

 For this reason, most modern UEFI boot loaders choose not to utilise VGA text mode; UEFI and any operating systems designed for it tend to use the Graphics Output Protocol (GOP) instead.
-In order to display text, modern boot loaders and operating systems that utilise GOP use UEFI Simple Text Output Protocol.
-Boot loader may need to upload their own fonts (VGA-style or otherwise) to the GOP hardware, which is usually the computer's GPU.
+In order to display text, modern boot loaders and operating systems that utilise GOP use UEFI Simple Text Output Protocol and UEFI Simple Font Protocol.